-HPI632 Evaluating Results and Benefits
+HRM652 Evaluating Results and Benefits 3 credits Prerequisite: None

 This course assesses the measuring activity when gauging performance improvement.
 Students plan an assessment activity, track the changes over time and evaluate the results, the opportunities for improvements and benefits of the outcomes.
-This comprehensive approach to evaluation offers students skills as efficient consultants who can leverage data in to a decision-making process.
+This comprehensive approach to evaluation offers students skills as efficient consultants who can leverage data in to a decisionmaking process.

-HPI633 Knowledge, Learning and Enterprise Systems 3 credits Prerequisite: None
+HRM653 Knowledge, Learning and

+Enterprise Systems Prerequisite: None